essej93/essej93/README.md

 ## 🏆 Achievements
 - 📝 3x Deans List at University of Wollongong
 - 🏆 2nd Place at the SCIT Tradeshow (University of Wollongong)

+Disclaimer: All my projects are currently under private repo's however, i will be re-uploading them under public repo's after ensuring all sensitive user data has been removed.
 <!--
 **essej93/essej93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.